instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 -------------
 Check out our code, `linear_svm.py`_ to learn how to implement a linear SVM using Python's scikit-learn library.
 More information about `Scikit-Learn`_ can be found here.

-`linear_svm`_, Classifies a set of data on breast cancer, loaded from Scikit-Learn's dataset library.
+`linear_svm.py`_, Classifies a set of data on breast cancer, loaded from Scikit-Learn's dataset library.
 The program will take the data and plot them on a graph, then use the SVM to create a hyperplane to separate the data.
 It also circles the support vectors that determine the hyperplane.
 The output should look like this:

 .. figure:: _img/linear_svm_output.png
    :scale: 50%